C L I E N T S S A Y :

 of my editorial content writing here.[to page menu]

-A good editor serves many functions, and begins by establishing with the publisher exactly what those functions are.
+An editor serves many functions, and begins by establishing with the publisher exactly what those functions are.

-And who will explain these policies to the writer(s)?
 If you already know the answers to these issues, great.
 I've had

 experience with all these situations, and am ready to jump in.
 Or, if you need to work out your policies, I can help